RexManglicmot/optimize_inference_speculative_decoding/README.md

 If an answer is ~100 tokens long, that means ~100 expensive passes. **Speculative decoding makes this faster.**

+### Why a Separate Was Needed

+Most of the work is done in `benchmark.py` with the help the Hugging Face `assistant_model` argument path thats provides a fast way to run speculative decoding, but it comes with key limitations:

+- **Batch size fixed to 1:** The API forces `batch_size=1`, so it can’t measure acceptance across multiple queries in parallel.
+- **No token-level fidelity info:** It only returns final decoded text.
+Detailed agreement between drafts and the verifier (needed for acceptance rate) is hidden.
+- **Metrics gap:** Core evaluation metrics like Acceptance Rate (%) require token-by-token verifier probabilities, which the fast path (benchmark.py) doesn’t expose.

+**Solution:**
+Built a **separate audit script** `audit_benchmark.py` that replays prompts through the drafts and verifier explicitly.
+This slower path captures per-token acceptance/disagreement and logs full fidelity metrics, while the main speculative loop remains optimized for generation speed.

 ## Dataset
 PubMedQA